aloknecessary/react-progress-stepper-ts/.github/ISSUE_TEMPLATE/pull_request_template.md

 - [ ] If the reviewer finds any information missing / misleading / falsy, they have all the rights to close my PR without review. 😛

-- [ ] Shall we kill you in case of server crashes because of your changes? 😁😂😉😉
+- [ ] I am happy to through a party in case of server crashes because of my changes? 😁😂😉😉